Safest Teeth Whiteners

 You might prefer ceramic braces over metal braces because they’re less noticeable.
 For some people, ceramic braces help them feel less self-conscious about straightening their teeth.

-Ceramic braces may be more comfortable than metal ones.
-They consist of high-quality metals that won’t irritate your gums or the sides of your mouth.
-This is a common complaint with metal braces.
+Ceramic braces may be more comfortable than metal ones because they consist of materials that are less likely to irritate your gums or the sides of your mouth.
+Oral irritation is a common complaint with metal braces.

 Ceramic braces take between 1 and 3 years to straighten teeth.
 Metal braces often take less time.

 Ceramic options also aren’t as durable.
-As your teeth move, brackets must be replaced more often to stop them from cracking under pressure.
-This results in a slower adjustment time.
+As your teeth move, the brackets may need to be replaced more often to stop them from cracking under pressure.
+This results in a longer treatment time.

 If ceramic braces break, treatment might take longer.